morenocl/esp-files/README.md

 + ftp-server:
  - Little server ftp.
 Allows listing file, obtain size and full or partial download.
  - First `from ftpserver import Server` then `ftp = Server()` finally `ftp.serve()` and a ftp server is already running!
++ wlan:
+ - A simple function to connect to wifi.